-There is no one specific cause of bipolar disorder, new research finds.
+There is no one specific reason behind bipolar disorder which used to be called manic depression, new research finds.

 It is not down to one chemical imbalance or one specific life event.

 Rather, bipolar has many common features.

 The results come from over 1,100 individuals who have been studied for over a decade.